-The total pension liability was determined by an actuarial valuation as of July 1, 2015, using the following actuarial assumptions, applied to all periods included in the measurement:
+The total pension liability was determined by an actuarial valuation as of July 1, 2017, using the following actuarial assumptions, applied to all periods included in the measurement:

-Inflation 3.0% Salary increases Scaled from 9.50% down to 3.5% based on years of service Investment rate of return 7.0%, net of pension plan investment expense, including inflation
+Salary increases Scaled from 8.50% down to 2.5% based on years of service Investment rate of return 6.5%, net of pension plan investment expense, including inflation

-Retirement rates were based on a scale from 20% at age 25 to 100% at age 40.
-Post-retirement mortality rates were based on the RP-2000 Mortality Table with separate male and female rates, with no collar adjustment, combined tables for nonannuitants and annuitants, projected to the valuation date with Scale AA.
+Retirement rates were based on a scale from 20% with 25 years of service to 100% with 40 years of service.
+Post-retirement mortality rates were based on the RP-2014 Mortality Table adjusted to 2006 Blue Collar Mortality Table projected to the valuation date with Scale MP-2017.